 Christmas smacks this heresy with as much force as it does Marcionism.
 Christmas declares that the “spiritual” Logos (Word) became flesh itself.
 It became “matter.”
 Christmas declares that humans do not become gods but that God became Human.
 The Word did not merely take up temporary flesh.
 The word became flesh.

 It is hard to be more “in the flesh,” to be more human, than to be inside a womb.
 To be born into a specific Jewish family and into a specific Jewish town.
 It is hard to be more “in the flesh,” to be more human, than having your diaper changed, nurse from your mother, be circumcised on the eighth day, to go through all the growing pains of being human.

 Christmas was not the selling out to paganism.
 Christmas, that is stress on the Incarnation and birth of Christ as essential to redemption, in fact began rather independently in geographically diverse places like Africa, Syria, and Turkey and for good reason.
 People needed to be taught about Jesus the Messiah and the nature of salvation.
-These are just two reasons that what become known as Christmas found its way into Christian faith.
+These are just two reasons that what become known as Christmas found its way into Christian calendar.